-IMAGE LICENSING : Images on this site remain the copyright of Plastic Jesus, however they are usually free to use for Editorial/blog use for content directly relating to Plastic Jesus art work.
+IMAGE LICENSING : Images on this site are ©Plastic Jesus, they are usually free to use for editorial/blog use for content directly relating to Plastic Jesus art work.
 They cannot be resold, or used for commercial gain.
-For my info please email email@example.com

-His work has been featured by The BBC, CNN, abc News, Huffington Post, Gizmodo, Buzzfeed, The Sun, The Daily Mirror, LA Times, LA Weekly, The Daily Mail, MSNBC, The Daily Telegraph, Complex art and Design and many more.
+His work has been featured by The BBC, CNN, abc News, Huffington Post, Gizmodo, Buzzfeed, The Sun, The Daily Mirror, LA Times, LA Weekly, The Daily Mail, MSNBC, The Daily Telegraph, Complex art and Design, Time, Us Weekly, USA Today and many more.

 Plastic Jesus tries to work as ethically as possible and minimise harm to the environment.
 His street art is only left in place for a limited time and then removed.
 Any damage to the urban environment is avoided and limited as far as possible.